Textile manufacturing: Environmental consequences of wool and silk manufacture

-Synthetic fibres
+Processing of synthetic fibres

 Synthetic fibres are the result of extensive development by scientists to improve upon the naturally occurring animal and plant fibres.
 In general, synthetic fibres are created by forcing, or extruding, fibre forming materials through holes (called spinnerets) into the air, thus forming a thread.
 Before synthetic fibres were developed, cellulose fibres were made from natural cellulose, which comes from plants.

 The first artificial fibre, known as art silk from 1799 onwards, became known as viscose around 1894, and finally rayon in 1924.
 A similar product known as cellulose acetate was discovered in 1865.
 Rayon and acetate are both artificial fibres, but not truly synthetic, being made from wood.
 Although these artificial fibres were discovered in the mid-nineteenth century, successful modern manufacture began much later in the 1930s.
 Nylon, the first synthetic fibre, made its debut in the United States as a replacement for silk, and was used for parachutes and other military uses.

 The techniques used to process these fibres in yarn are essentially the same as with natural fibres, modifications have to be made as these fibres are of great length, and have no texture such as the scales in cotton and wool that aid meshing.

 Unlike natural fibres, produced by plants, animals or insects, synthetic fibres are made from fossil fuels, and thus require no farmland.